neondatabase/website/content/docs/extensions/pgrag.md

 ## What is RAG?

 **RAG stands for Retrieval-Augmented Generation**.
-It's the search for information relevant to a question that includes information alongside the question in a prompt to an AI chat model; for example: "_ChatGPT, please answer questions x using information Y_".
+It's the search for information relevant to a question that includes information alongside the question in a prompt to an AI chat model.
+For example, "_ChatGPT, please answer questions x using information Y_".

 ---